ENGFAKAYODE/BUAM-RETAIL-CHAIN-ANALYSIS/README.md

 The dashboard was built using four different tables and a calendar table that was created in power query, and each of these tables contains the following columns:

 **1. Fact Table**
-- CustomerID: Links each transaction to a specific customer to enable customer-based analysis.
+- **CustomerID**: Links each transaction to a specific customer to enable customer-based analysis.
-- ProductID: Identifies the product involved in the transaction for performance tracking.
+- **ProductID**: Identifies the product involved in the transaction for performance tracking.
-- SalesPersonID: Associates each transaction with a salesperson for performance evaluation.
+- **SalesPersonID**: Associates each transaction with a salesperson for performance evaluation.
-- Quantity Sold: Captures the number of units purchased in a single transaction.
+- **Quantity Sold**: Captures the number of units purchased in a single transaction.
-- Quantity returned: Captures the number of units returned in a single transaction.
+- **Quantity returned**: Captures the number of units returned in a single transaction.
-- OrderDate: Records the date the transaction took place to support time-based analysis.
+- **OrderDate**: Records the date the transaction took place to support time-based analysis.

 **2. Customers Table**
-- CustomerID: Acts as the unique identifier for each customer, linking customer data to transactions.
+- **CustomerID**: Acts as the unique identifier for each customer, linking customer data to transactions.
-- Full Name: Stores the customer’s full name for reporting and personalized engagement.
+- **Full Name**: Stores the customer’s full name for reporting and personalized engagement.
-- Customer Age: Facilitates segmentation and analysis of customers based on age groups.
+- **Customer Age**: Facilitates segmentation and analysis of customers based on age groups.
-- Gender: Allows demographic studies and the creation of targeted marketing strategies.
+- **Gender**: Allows demographic studies and the creation of targeted marketing strategies.
-- Location: Provides the customer’s address or region for regional sales analysis.
+- **Location**: Provides the customer’s address or region for regional sales analysis.

 **3. Product Table**
-- ProductID: Uniquely identifies each product in the inventory.
+- **ProductID**: Uniquely identifies each product in the inventory.
-- ProductName: Represents the name of the product for easy reference and reporting.
+- **ProductName**: Represents the name of the product for easy reference and reporting.
-- Category: Groups products into categories for aggregated performance analysis.
+- **Category**: Groups products into categories for aggregated performance analysis.
-- Sales Price: Denotes the selling price of the product, used in revenue calculations.
+- **Sales Price**: Denotes the selling price of the product, used in revenue calculations.
-- Cost Price: Denotes the actual price of the product, used in profit calculations.
+- **Cost Price**: Denotes the actual price of the product, used in profit calculations.

 **4. Sales Person Table**
-- SalesPersonID: Acts as the unique identifier for each salesperson in the organization.
+- **SalesPersonID**: Acts as the unique identifier for each salesperson in the organization.
-- Full Name: Captures the salesperson’s name for tracking individual performance.
+- **Full Name**: Captures the salesperson’s name for tracking individual performance.
-- Store Name: the name of the store of the sales person
+- **Store Name**: The name of the store of the salesperson.
-- Date of Birth: date of birth of the sales person
+- **Date of Birth**: Date of birth of the salesperson.

-**5.Calendar Table Columns and Descriptions**
+**5. Calendar Table Columns and Descriptions**
-- OrderDate: Represents the order date, formatted as YYYY-MM-DD, serving as the primary key for linking with fact tables.
+- **OrderDate**: Represents the order date, formatted as YYYY-MM-DD, serving as the primary key for linking with fact tables.
-- Day: The day of the month (1–31), useful for analyzing daily trends or patterns.
+- **Day**: The day of the month (1–31), useful for analyzing daily trends or patterns.
-- DayName: The name of the day (e.g., Monday, Tuesday), helpful in identifying weekday vs. weekend trends.
+- **DayName**: The name of the day (e.g., Monday, Tuesday), helpful in identifying weekday vs. weekend trends.
-- Week: The week number of the year (1–52), allowing weekly aggregation of data.
+- **Week**: The week number of the year (1–52), allowing weekly aggregation of data.
-- WeekDayNumber: A numerical representation of the weekday (e.g., 1 for Monday, 7 for Sunday), useful for sorting or calculations.
+- **WeekDayNumber**: A numerical representation of the weekday (e.g., 1 for Monday, 7 for Sunday), useful for sorting or calculations.
-- MonthNumber: The month of the year (1–12), used for monthly trend analysis.
+- **MonthNumber**: The month of the year (1–12), used for monthly trend analysis.
-- Month: The name of the month (e.g., January, February), providing clarity in visualizations and reports.
+- **Month**: The name of the month (e.g., January, February), providing clarity in visualizations and reports.
-- Quarter: The quarter of the year (1–4), enabling quarterly performance analysis.
+- **Quarter**: The quarter of the year (1–4), enabling quarterly performance analysis.

-**DATA CLEANING/TRANSFORMATION:**

-1. Removing duplicates: There were no duplicates found in the tables.
-Ensuring there were no duplicates in the tables allowed getting accurate and reliable result from the analysis.
-2. Check for missing values: some columns were found to be completely empty in the fact table, these columns were removed as they were not needed for the analysis.
-3. Changed data types: All columns were ensured to be in the right data types.
-Incorrect data types were changed like the ‘Order date’ in the ‘Fact table’ where ‘change type with locale’ was used to convert the date format to mm/dd/yyyy because it was discovered that the date was in a dd/mm/yyyy format.
-4. Added custom column: the customer’s age was calculated by subtracting the date of birth from the today’s date, the column was then divide with 365 to get the age in terms of years.
-‘Date of Birth’ column was later removed from the table as it wasn’t needed for the rest of the analysis.
-5. New table was created: the fact table was duplicated, all other columns apart from ‘order date’ were removed.
-Duplicates in the column were removed in order for a one-many relationship to be created when the calendar table is related with the fact table.
-From ‘order date’ column, month number, month name, quarter, week of year, day, weekday columns were extracted.
-6. Data accuracy and consistency: the data was ensured to be in uniformity across all rows.
-All these transformations were done in power query except for the ‘age group’ column that was created using measures in power pivot.

 ## DATA MODELLING
 A star schema was used for the modelling.
 The fact table which contained the observational data